GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 #dev([
 == ZX calculus

+#definition([ZX Calculus])[
+  The _ZX calculus_ is a complete graphical language for representing and reasoning about quantum circuits and processes.
+It consists of:
+  - _Z-spiders_ (green nodes): representing rotations around the Z-axis and computational basis operations
+  - _X-spiders_ (red nodes): representing rotations around the X-axis and superposition operations
+  - _Wires_: connecting spiders and representing quantum information flow
+  - _Rewrite rules_: graphical transformations that preserve quantum mechanical equivalence

+  The calculus is _complete_, meaning any equation that holds between quantum processes can be derived using the graphical rewrite rules.
+Unlike traditional tensor networks that focus on efficient computation, ZX calculus emphasizes formal reasoning and proof verification in quantum mechanics.
+]

-The ZX-calculus@Duncan2019 is a graphical language for reasoning about quantum circuits and processes.
-It represents quantum operations as diagrams composed of nodes (spiders) and wires, governed by rewrite rules that preserve quantum mechanical equivalence.
-Unlike traditional tensor networks, ZX-calculus provides a complete graphical language—any equation that holds between quantum processes can be derived using ZX rules.
+This graphical language represents quantum operations as diagrams governed by rewrite rules that preserve quantum mechanical equivalence, providing a powerful tool for quantum circuit optimization and verification.

 The two spiders are defined as follows:
 #let zspider(loc, phase: none, name: none) = {